 - general learning difficulties

 - speech and language difficulties

 - sensory, physical or medical conditions

 Our recent ISI inspection noted that ‘all groups of pupils, including those with SEND or EAL achieve well and make good progress, relative to their starting points.’

-The school educates all pupils alongside their peers within the normal curriculum wherever possible, as we strongly believe in an inclusive approach.
-We recognise, however, that some specialist provision outside the classroom will raise self-esteem, help our children succeed in the classroom, and improve results in their final examinations.
+The school educates all pupils alongside their peers within the curriculum wherever possible, as we strongly believe in an inclusive approach.
+We recognise, however, that some specialist provision outside the classroom will raise self-esteem, help children succeed in the classroom, and improve results in their final examinations.
 The following support is put in place after due process according to need and agreement:

 classroom support to increase curriculum access and pupil achievement